Handbook

 Transfer students will meet the same enrollment requirements as new students.

 Students whose families change their residence to another school zone within the county after the first month of school may complete the school year at their former school.
-Students who present evidence that they will move during the school year and who desire to enroll in a new school in the new area may do so with prior written request for a change of school area.
-The superintendent may grant other exceptions to this policy for good and sufficient reasons.
+Students who present evidence that they will move during the school year and who desire to enroll in a new school in the new area may do so with prior written request for a change of school zone.
+The director of schools may grant other exceptions to this policy for good and sufficient reasons.

 Principals shall allow credit for work transferred from other schools only when substantiated by official transcripts or successful completion of comprehensive written examinations approved, administered, and graded by the principal or his/her designated representative.